klarstil/ShopwareMobile/README.md

 * Usable as a subshop
 * Customer login and registration
-* Support for bundles, articles, configurator and liveshopping articles
+* Support for bundles, variants articles, configurator articles and liveshopping articles
 * full-fledged search based on the normal search component
 * Post comments right from your smartphone
 * Support for banners in subcategories